mzattera/FuckBench/README.md

 the former will, among other things, define the macro `CLOCKS_PER_SEC` and include the standard `time.h` header.

-BF has no access to a system clock, however, the 6502bf emulator keeps track of number of instructions being executed;
+BF has no access to a system clock, however, the 6502bf emulator keeps track of the number of instructions being executed;
 this is returned by the standard `clock()` function.

 The `time()` function takes the value returend by `clock()` and divides it by `CLOCKS_PER_SEC` to have a (rough) estimate of seconds passed since the program started.
 The file `<root>\examples\watch.c` can be used to test the clock;
 it is supposed to print a line every second, but the timing will depend on how fast your machine is (how many 6502 instructionsit executes in a second).
-You can fine tune `CLOCKS_PER_SEC` for your machine by changing its definintion in `fbtime.h` (rebuild the libraries if you do so).
+You can fine tune `CLOCKS_PER_SEC` for your machine by changing its definintion in `fbtime.h` (rebuild the libraries if you do so, as explained above).

 ##### srand()